-Join Anne-Marie Concepción for an in-depth discussion in this video Using the Divide and Conquer method in either program, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Using the Divide and Conquer method in either program, part of Word and InDesign: Integration.

 There is a tried and true method of diagnosing a problem file, and that is…called dividing and conquering, also known as the binary method.…The idea being that, if you have a problem file that extends over a number of pages…or screens, you divide in a half.
 Create two files where they were one, and…then test each half.
 One half will be good, the other half will…be bad, usually.
 Because it's usually especially with the…word file, it is one character, or one paragraph, or one return that is…corrupted, a missing footnote reference, an index entry that got messed up, a table…cell that is splitting incorrectly.
 It's usually one thing in a file.…